MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/administration/requestor-changed-server-component.md

 ## Symptoms

-In Microsoft Exchange Server 2013 or higher versions, you are trying to change state of server component to `Active` by using the `Set-ServerComponentState` command.
+In Microsoft Exchange Server 2013 or later versions, you're trying to change state of server component to `Active` by using the `Set-ServerComponentState` command.
 The command completes without any error, however, component remains `Inactive`.

 It mostly happens because the Requestor name provided in `Set-ServerComponentState` isn't matching the Requestor that changed the state originally.